eeLude/liftmaxing/README.md

-# Liftmaxxing
+# Liftmaxing

-Mobile-first workout tracking PWA — log gym sessions, body weight, and view strength progress on a dashboard.
+Mobile-first workout tracking: log gym sessions, body weight, and view strength progress on a dashboard.

 > Demo video: coming soon

 ## Why I built this

-I wanted a simple way to log gym stats (sets, weight, splits) without spreadsheets, and I used this project to **vibe-code with a coding agent** — iterating on a real app end-to-end rather than a tutorial clone.
+I wanted a simple way to log gym stats (sets, weight, splits) and track progress without getting bombed with ads or "buy pro" popups and keep my data private.
+Also wanted to try how powerful cursor coding agent(composer 2.5)  is with vibe coding.

 ## What it does